-The recovery in Western Europe continues at a modest and uneven pace.
-Industrial business confidence indicators returned to pre-crisis peaks in early 2011, but economies will face strong headwinds in the rest of the year: slower external demand, higher inflation stemming from higher oil and food prices, region-wide fiscal austerity and tighter monetary policy, while the housing market continues to languish in most countries.
+16. The recovery in Western Europe continues at a modest and uneven pace.
+Industrial business confidence indicators have returned to pre-crisis peaks in early 2011, but economies will face strong headwinds in the rest of the year: slower external demand, higher inflation stemming from elevated oil and food prices, region-wide fiscal austerity and tighter monetary policy, while the housing market continues to languish in most countries.
 GDP growth in the euro area is expected to average 1.6 per cent in both 2011 and 2012.
-The averages mask starkly differing performances within the region, however.
-At the upper end, Germany is expected to grow by 2.9 per cent in 2011, while the countries mostly affected by fiscal crisis-Greece, Ireland, Portugal and Spain-will either remain in recession or, at best, register modest positive growth rates.
+The average masks starkly differing performances within the region, however.
+At the upper end, Germany is expected to grow by 2.9 per cent in 2011, while the countries mostly affected by the fiscal crisis - Greece, Portugal, Ireland, and Spain - will either remain in recession or, at best, show minimally positive growth rates.
 Private consumption expenditure is expected to gradually strengthen over the forecast period.
-This will not provide much impetus to overall GDP growth, however, as the positive demand effects from slowly improving employment conditions will be dampened by the negative impact of higher food and energy prices on disposable incomes as well as by fiscal retrenchment.
-Investment in equipment is expected to gradually pick up and become an important growth driver, as capacity utilisation rates have been rising since mid-2009, order books continue to improve, business profit prospects are favourable and financing conditions have stabilized.
+This will not provide much impetus to overall GDP growth, however, as the positive demand effects from slowly improving employment conditions will be dampened by the negative impact of higher food and energy prices on disposable income as well as by the fiscal retrenchment.
+Investment in equipment is expected to gradually pick up and become an important growth driver, as capacity utilization rates have been rising since mid-2009, order books continue to improve, business profits are favourable and financing conditions have stabilized.
 Stagnant housing investment in a number of countries will remain a major drag on activity, however.
-Employment rates have stabilized and are improving in several countries, with only a very gradual decline in unemployment rates expected in the near outlook.
+Labour markets have stabilized and are improving in several countries, with only a very gradual decline in unemployment rates expected in the outlook.
 Headline inflation continues to increase, boosted by the sharp rise in energy and food prices, but is expected to remain contained.

-The recovery in most new EU member states in Eastern Europe strengthened in the last quarter of 2010, with aggregate GDP expanding by 2.2 per cent in 2010 supported by strong export performance and restocking of inventories.
+17. The recovery in most new European Union member States in Eastern Europe strengthened in the last quarter of 2010, with aggregate GDP expanding by 2.2 per cent in 2010 supported by strong export performance and restocking of inventories.
 The recovery continued in early 2011 building on the same factors.
 During 2011, the effect of inventory restocking is expected to taper off, however.
 Except in Poland, domestic demand remains weak in most economies.
-Private consumption is constrained by slow wage growth, high household debt-servicing obligations, stagnant employment creation, higher indirect taxes and rising inflation.
-Public spending is also unsupportive, as many Governments are undertaking austerity measures aiming to reduce budget deficits to below 3 per cent of GDP in the medium-term, ostensibly to ensure public debt sustainability.
-Private investment is still weak, being constrained by credit rationing by banks and high debt payment obligations of companies, despite a moderate increase in inflows of foreign direct investment.
-In early 2011, inflation accelerated owing to higher food and energy prices and several countries with already relatively high inflation rates, including Hungary and Poland, tightened monetary policy.
+Private consumption is constrained by slow wage growth, high debt-servicing obligations by households, stagnant employment creation, higher indirect taxes and rising inflation.
+Public spending is also unsupportive, as many Governments are undertaking austerity measures aiming to reduce budget deficits to below 3 per cent of GDP in the medium term and to ensure public debt sustainability.
+Private investment is still weak, being constrained by credit rationing by banks and high debt-payment obligations of companies and despite a moderate increase in inflows of foreign direct investment.
+In early 2011, inflation accelerated owing to higher food and energy prices and, in the case of several countries with already relatively high inflation rates, including Hungary and Poland, by tightening monetary policy.
 Other central banks may follow suit, which could further weaken the still fragile recovery.
-Job creation is lagging output recovery, but even so, unemployment rates started to decline from mid-2010.
-The perception of lack of fiscal space has constrained more active policies to stimulate employment.
-Assuming a continued strong export performance, GDP growth in the new EU member states is expected to accelerate to 3.1 per cent on average in 2011 and to 4.0 per cent in 2012.
+Job creation is lagging output recovery, but even so unemployment rates started to decline in mid-2010.
+A lack of fiscal space has been a constraint on more active policies to stimulate employment.
+Assuming a continued strong export performance, GDP growth among the new European Union member States is expected to accelerate to 3.1 per cent on average in 2011 and to 4.0 per cent in 2012.